python-can-define-radio/sdr-course/classroom_activities/069-Morse-ish.md

 def average_and_slice(chunk, state_container):
     avg = np.average(chunk)

-    # will need to experiment with this number after experimenting with the AGC
+    # will need to experiment with the threshold after experimenting with the AGC
+    thresh = state_container["state_var_1"]
-    if avg > 0.3:
+    if avg > thresh:
         return 1
     else:
         return 0